streptomyces/advancedR/README.md

 ## As soon as you arrive

 * Login to a PC in the training theatre using your institute identity.
+This will ensure that everything you do during this course will be available to you after the course.

 * Point your web browser to the url shown at the top which is [https://bit.ly/3pPBwwC](https://bit.ly/3pPBwwC)